REUL-Lab/eula-aat/README.md

 # EULA Automated Analysis Tool

+End-User Licensing Agreements, or EULAs, govern all of our interactions with modern technology, but few people understand their legal implications.
+The Automated Analysis Tool quickly and consistently assesses EULAs based on readability, presentation, and accessibility.
+This allows researchers to easily break down and analyze EULAs, promote public understanding, and encourages the creation of more ethical and readable licenses.

 ### Quickstart for Deploy

 If deploying to a debian/Ubuntu server environment, you may follow the [quickstart guide](quickstart.md) to automatically deploy.